-Though it may seem like the easiest option for your small business real estate, leasing can leave you vulnerable to rent hikes, displacement, and a general lack of control of your space.
+Though it may seem like the easiest option for your business real estate, leasing can leave you vulnerable to rent hikes, displacement, and a general lack of control of your space.
 Given real estate is essential to the success of your business, you may want to consider lease-to-own.

-Lease-to-own partnerships are a fantastic opportunity for small businesses to own their retail space.
+Lease-to-own partnerships are a fantastic opportunity for businesses to own their retail space.
 Instead of having to save up a ton of money for a down payment or deal with the competitive renter’s market, business owners can secure their dream property and put a portion of their rent towards a down payment to purchase it.
-If you’re looking to secure your retail space for the long-term and add an impressive asset to your financial portfolio, using a lease-to-own model is the easiest way for small business owners to own their property.
+If you’re looking to secure your retail space for the long-term and add an impressive asset to your financial portfolio, using a lease-to-own model is the easiest way for business owners to own their property.

 But how do you get started with a lease-to-own model?
 And how do you find a retail space for rent near you?
 We’re breaking down those questions in the blog below.

 Unfortunately, you can’t apply the lease-to-own partnership to every shop available for rent.
-The best order of business will be to get in touch with a company like withco, a real estate company that has designed its lease-to-own partnership process specifically for small businesses.
-The small business real estate team at withco will discuss your real estate goals, business financials, and your current lease status.
+The best order of business will be to get in touch with a company like withco, a real estate company that has designed its lease-to-own partnership process specifically for businesses.
+The real estate advisor team at withco will discuss your real estate goals, business financials, and your current lease status.
 To find out more about who qualifies for lease-to-own, click here.

 Lease-to-own partnerships allow you the security of owning your real estate without the expensive cost of a down payment on a mortgage.
 Instead of sinking your capital into the large cost of rent each month, you could actually be earning a down payment to purchase your property, building up your net worth and generational wealth for your family.